WHAT IS SCIATICA?

 Sciatica is a term that refers to the painful inflammation of the sciatic nerve, the longest and largest nerve in your body.
-Sciatica comes from the Latin word meaning “hip”.
+Sciatica comes from the Latin word for “hip.”
 Your sciatic nerve extends from your buttocks all the way down to your toes!
-Your sciatic nerve is formed from five nerve roots in your lower back which join together deep in the pelvis.
+This nerve is formed from five nerve roots in your lower back which join together deep in the pelvis.
 From there, the sciatic nerve divides into many branch nerves that serve your muscles, joints, skin, and other tissues in your legs and feet.
-Sciatica flare-ups may or may not involve back pain; the pain can be “referred” to other areas.
+Sciatica flare-ups may or may not involve back pain, which can “refer” pain to other areas.
 Sciatica sufferers, however, often have a history of low back pain.

 A full blown sciatica flare-up can involve the entire sciatic nerve path following the back of the thigh, into the calf, and down into the foot.
 Or it may attack various points along the nerve, such as the buttocks, knee area, and calf.